apinanyogaratnam/cachier-service/README.md

 TODO: test rest endpoint set without expiry field (and NULL being set in sqlite)
 TODO: add an option to use ram disk for cache
 TODO: load balance the service with nginx
-TODO: give users flexibility to choose which data store to use.
-I.e. sqlite or json or ram disk
 TODO: make a common class for drivers to inherit from with common methods like checking expiration
 TODO: create a types library for the service and the python package to use and share for enums -->